Ameer Abdullah: 2014

 Abdullah ran for 225 yards on 19 carries for an average of 11.8 yards per carry with four touchdowns in a 42–24 win over the Rutgers Scarlet Knights.
 In the first half, Abdullah had runs of 53 and 48 yards for touchdowns on two consecutive series.
 In the second half, he ran for 49 yards on the first play of the half and Tommy Armstrong Jr. subsequently threw a touchdown pass for a touchdown.
 In the fourth quarter, Abdullah ran 23 yards for his third touchdown of the game.
 He also caught two passes for 26 yards and he returned two kickoffs for 90 yards.
 His 341 all-purpose yards set a new record for all-purpose yards at Nebraska.

 On Monday, October 27, Abdullah was named Big 10 offensive player of the week for the fourth time in the 2014 season.
 He named to the Paul Hornung Award honor roll for the third time during the 2014 season.
 He was also named Week 9 player of the week by Athlon Sports.

 Abdullah ran for only one yard on six carries before he was injured in the first quarter in a 35–14 win over the Purdue Boilermakers.
 Pelini told reporters after the game that Abdullah had suffered a "mild" MCL sprain and bruise when he tried to recover a fumbled snap by the quarter back on a fourth down at the Purdue one-yard line.
 When asked, Pelini said that he was optimistic that Abdullah would be ready to play the Wisconsin Badgers on November 15, but he added he couldn't say for sure whether he would be able to play.

 In the game against Wisconsin, Abdullah had 69 rushing yards and a 26-yard reception in 59–24 loss.
 On November 22, against Minnesota, Abdullah had 98 rushing yards and a touchdown in the 28–24 loss.
 In the final game of the regular season against Iowa, Abdullah had 13 carries for 106 yards to go along with two receptions for 13 yards and a receiving touchdown in the 37–34 overtime victory.
 In the Holiday Bowl against Southern California, Abdullah had 88 rushing yards, one rushing touchdown, six receptions, and 61 receiving yards in the 45–42 loss in his final collegiate game.

-College statistics
+Statistics

 Rushing and receiving statistics by year.

 Punt, kick return, and all-purpose yardage statistics by year.